Economic history of France: Late 19th century crisis

 The phylloxera outbreak ravaged French vineyards, reducing French wine output by two thirds between 1875 and 1889.
 In 1878, one quarter of French vineyards were affected by phylloxera.
 Wine production, which stood at 84 million hectoliters in 1875, declined sharply to below 40 million for a period of 15 years.
-Local vineyards perished and the market for table wines was overtaken by producers of low quality wine in Lower Languedoc, and Algerian wines.
+Local vineyards perished and the market for table wines was overtaken by producers of low quality wine in Lower Languedoc, and Algeria.
 The industry recovered as resistant varieties of grape vine were gradually introduced from North America.

 From 1897, healthy economic growth on a par with that of 1815-1848 resumed.
-It was aided by the extension of iron mining in Lorraine and the birth of new industries like automobile manufacture, electricity, aluminum and nickel mining.
+It was aided by the expansion of iron mining in Lorraine and the birth of new industries like automobile manufacture, electricity, aluminum and nickel mining.

 1914–1944

 The overall growth rate of the French economy shows a very strong performance in the 1920s and again in the 1960s, with poor performances in the 1910s, 1930s, and 1990s.